Best office chairs for gaming in 2025: The top seats for work and gaming that I've tried and tested

 Perhaps you've heard of the Herman Miller Embody.
 It has been a stalwart of our best office chair lists for years.
 Now it occupies a place in the hearts of both gamers and office workers because the famed chair manufacturer has partnered up with Logitech to create something tailor-made to our gaming rumps.

 It's not so much the changes that make the Embody stand out as one of the best gaming chairs going.
 It's what's been kept the same.
-It's mostly the same, a very sought-after, office chair with a few gamer tweaks to the materials in the seat.
+It's mostly the same, a very sought-after office chair with a few gamer tweaks to the materials in the seat.
 And the new moody styling, of course.
 That means you could just as easily pick up the regular Herman Miller Embody here and not miss out on much.

 Overall, it's incredibly comfortable over prolonged use, supports an active and healthy posture, and easily fits your frame.

 The warranty is also a standout feature.
 At 12 years, including labor, and rated to 24-hour use over that time, it's a chair that is guaranteed to last you over a decade.
-So while the initial price tag may seem steep, and that it is, the reality is you're sure to get your money's worth in the long run.
+So while the initial price tag may seem steep, and it is, the reality is you're sure to get your money's worth in the long run.
 And your back will be thankful for it, too.

 Read our full Logitech G x Herman Miller Embody gaming chair review.